rsdoiel/rsdoiel.github.io/blog/2024/10/18/a-quick-tour-of-deno-2.md

 }
 ~~~

-Save your program and look what happens in the terminal.
-Assuming you did not make any typos you should see something like this.
+Save your program and look what happens.

 ~~~
 Watcher File change detected!
 Restarting!